RubenLeenknegt/JoyRide-API/README.md

 ## Quick start (local)

-Create a .env in the project root:
+Create a .env in the project root: \
+If you are running tests, then also create a .env file in src/.env otherwise tests that use a .env will not work.

 ```env
 # JWT (required by the app).
 Choose your own secrets/values